 What if you forgot to backup your iPhone

 First of all, don’t panic.
 There’s a way to restore everything you’ve lost, from media files to texts.
 You can’t do this with your bare hands, but with a Mac utility called Disk Drill — easily.
 Here’s how it works:

-Install Disk Drill on your Mac — the Pro license costs $89, but you can also use it with a Setapp subscription for $9.99 per month.
+Install Disk Drill on your Mac — the Pro license costs $89, but you can also use it with your Setapp subscription for free.